From spacedock

 Codex body signals (codex-scoped, codex-workstreams, codex-activity). agentsview persists no Codex session cwd, but a Codex session's exec_command tool calls carry $.workdir (the absolute working directory of each shell command). codex-scoped attributes a Codex session to THIS repo when it has an exec_command whose $.workdir is under the repo-root prefix — the workdir analogue of the Claude cwd-prefix scope, so it admits this repo's Codex and EXCLUDES a same-basename sibling (whose workdirs fall under a different prefix).
 Over that sibling-free set, codex-workstreams clusters the sessions into ensign-task workstreams from each first_message (the runnable 3-case rule: dispatch-file read → {TASK} with the stage suffix stripped; Spacedock task/entity backtick → the backtick-quoted {TASK}; else (unlabeled)), and codex-activity tallies the per-tool activity (exec_command/update_plan/spawn_agent).
 These are the Codex body section (step 4) — the workstreams surface real Codex tracks the Claude-only body misses.
 All from the agentsview DB; no raw-rollout parsing.
 (Per-file Codex work-by-area and a source-health signal are deferred — they need an upstream agentsview ingestion change.)

-Track modes (mode-classification). mode-classification labels each git_branch track mechanical (low veto + gate-pass-dominant + issue→worktree→PR loop markers + code edits), exploration (high veto + a rejected/cancelled path + prose/.md edits), or unlabeled (neither signature clearly dominant).
-The report reads the per-track mode to label WORKSTREAMS and to pick the right commission offer per track (step 4) — automation for mechanical, book-keeping for exploration, generic book-keeping for unlabeled (never a guessed automation pitch).
+Track modes (mode-classification). mode-classification labels each git_branch track manual (low veto + gate-pass-dominant + issue→worktree→PR loop markers + code edits — the repetitive-but-substantive drive loop; the label is manual, not mechanical, because the work is effortful, not trivial — reserve "mechanical" for genuinely trivial edits, which the classifier does not separately detect today), exploration (high veto + a rejected/cancelled path + prose/.md edits), knowledge-work (an intake→process→file→log→close loop + content/ops edits — .md and data — dominating code, with no issue→PR loop and no veto-heavy creative signature: a notes/ops shop, not a code repo), or unlabeled (none clearly dominant).
+The report reads the per-track mode to label WORKSTREAMS and to pick the right commission offer per track (step 4) — gate-and-drive for manual, thread book-keeping for exploration, batch book-keeping for knowledge-work, generic book-keeping for unlabeled (never a guessed automation pitch).

 Honest signal accounting.
 The decision-open rows are the human-decision points; OPEN = still needs the human, and you lead the report with those.
 For the interruption total, count the AskUserQuestion / ExitPlanMode decisions plus the hard-veto markers Claude sessions retain ([Request interrupted / Request interrupted by user / doesn't want to proceed in the message stream), over the same repo-scoped session set; pct = total*100/user_turns.
 Never dress an empty section up as "no decisions" — if a section is empty, say the run found none of that signal.